project-numina/verl/recipe/kimina_prover_rl/README.md

 export LEAN_SERVER_API_URL="http://localhost:8000"
 ```
-If your server is configured with an API key you also need to export it:
+If your server is configured with an API key you’ll also need to export it:

 ```
 export LEAN_SERVER_API_KEY="your-api-key"
 ```

-To start training simply launch:
+To start training, simply run:

 ```
 sh kimina_prover_1.7B.sh
 ```

 This script will download the dataset and launch the training.
-Your can edit it to adapt it to your hardware and environment.
+You can edit it to adapt it to your hardware and environment.

-Alternatively, you can also launch a smaller version of the training for debugging purposes:
+Alternatively, you can run a smaller version of the training for debugging purposes:

 ```
 sh kimina_prover_1.7B_dry_run.sh